Racism in the British Conservative Party: Accusations against Boris Johnson

 As editor of The Spectator, Boris Johnson was strongly criticised for allowing columnist Taki Theodoracopulos to publish racist and antisemitic language in the magazine, including Theodoracopulos' claim that black people have lower IQs than white people.

-In 2002, Johnson described black people in The Telegraph as "piccaninnies" with "watermelon smiles", however this was in a satirical article condemning the imperialist attitude of then-prime minister Tony Blair.
+In 2002, Johnson described black people as "piccaninnies" with "watermelon smiles" in a Telegraph article about then-prime minister Tony Blair visiting West Africa.
 No disciplinary action was taken by the party.
 His 2006 comparison between the frequently changing leadership of the Conservatives to cannibalism in Papua New Guinea drew criticism from the country's high commission.
 In April 2016, in an article for The Sun, in response to a false accusation that Barack Obama had removed a bust of Winston Churchill from the Oval Office following Obama's inauguration, Johnson wrote that Obama was motivated by "the part-Kenyan president's ancestral dislike of the British Empire – of which Churchill had been such a fervent defender".
 The comments were described as "deeply offensive" by Churchill's grandson, Conservative MP Sir Nicholas Soames, who called the article "deplorable" and "completely idiotic".
 The Conservative party did not hold an investigation or take any disciplinary action.
 Obama called Johnson the British version of Donald Trump following the article, and was "taken aback" by the perceived racial connotations of Johnson's remarks.